Go Back Up

 When offering employee benefits, organizations should include a financial literacy or financial education program.
 These programs can help your employees create and maintain financial plans according to each employee's distinct needs.
 When your employees are able to make informed decisions about their finances, they're less likely to be stressed at work, enabling them to be more productive and positive in the workplace.

-You can also provide employee benefits such as HRAs or employee stipends to contribute to your employees' financial well-being.
+You can also provide employee benefits such as HRAs to contribute to your employees' financial well-being.

 If you're interested in offering flexible benefits to your workforce, PeopleKeep can help.
-Our HRA and employee stipend benefits administration software makes it easy to set up and manage your benefits.
+Our HRA administration software makes it easy to set up and manage your health benefits.

-Scheduled a call with a personalized benefits advisor to see how employee benefits can work with your organization!
+Scheduled a call with an HRA specialist to see how health employee benefits can work with your organization!

 This blog article was originally published on June 17, 2016.
 It was last updated on June 1, 2023.